ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 - uses SAML or OIDC via App ID
 - use dynamic rule in Access Group to determine which users to map to IBM Cloud privileges

+federated ID, bring in users from corporate directory (LDAP, Active Directory), uses SAML or OIDC via App ID, use rules to determine which users to map to IBM Cloud privileges / access groups - need to distinguish between dynamic rule in AG (login) and rules / conditions in TP, can operate either under TP or add user to account

 ## Compute resource
 {: #trusted-profile-for-enterprise-security-compute-resource}